wpmetabox/docs/_docs/composer.md

 }
 ```

-The first (and often only) thing you specify in `composer.json` is the `require` key.
+The first thing you specify in `composer.json` is the `require` key.
 You're simply telling Composer which packages your project depends on.
 The package name has the format `author/package-name`.
 In this case, it's `rilwis/meta-box`.

 The value is the version you want to use in your project. `4.*` means the latest version 4.
 You can set a specific version `4.8.7` or using wildcard.
 For more info about the syntax of versioning, please follow the [Composer documentation](https://getcomposer.org/doc/articles/versions.md).